METEO 3 Lesson 11 Images

 Text description of the interrupt and divert the generally westerly flow of air in the upper troposphere image.

 The image is a topographic map highlighting the region around the Tibetan Plateau, distinguished by its extensive white area representing snow or ice.
 The map is color-coded to display varying elevations, with green indicating lower elevations, brown representing higher elevations, and blue denoting bodies of water.
 Prominent features include the surrounding lower elevation regions in green and mountainous regions in brown.
-Black arrows traverse the map from west to east, indicating directional movement across the plateau and into neighboring areas.
+Black arrows traverse the map from west to east, indicating directional movement across the plateau and around the higher elevations.

 long-term average temperatures over the tropics and subtropics for June, July and August